Aerial image of the scheme with advance works completed, including installation of Bennetsbridge Stream Culvert, boundary walls and fencing.

 Following the publication of the Route Selection Report in August 2016, we further developed the preferred route.
 This culminated in the publication of the Environmental Impact Statement (EIS), Natura Impact Statement (NIS) and Compulsory Purchase Order (CPO) in April 2017.

-An Bord Pleanála granted planning consent and CPO approval for the scheme in October 2017, without the imposition of any additional conditions.
+In October 2017, An Bord Pleanála granted planning consent and CPO approval for the scheme without the imposition of any additional conditions.

 The River Barrow SAC

 Developing a bridge solution that minimised impacts on the qualifying interests of the River River Barrow SAC represented a challenge.
+The bridge was designed as a single span structure to minimise its impact on the SAC while weathering steel was selected to mitigate the health and safety risks associated with maintenance regimes on a painted structure.

 Asbestos materials